statisticsnorway/DfToJdemetra/README.md

     xml_data = ET.tostring(root)
     xml_data2 = BeautifulSoup(xml_data, "xml").prettify()
-    with open('mainpart.xml', 'w') as f:
+    with open(f"{outpath}/{out}.xml", 'w') as f:
         f.write(xml_data2)

-    FirstLine = """<?xml version="1.0" encoding="UTF-8"?>"""
-    with open("FirstLine.xml", 'w') as f:
-        f.write(FirstLine)

-    # Concatinating declaration with the rest.
-Requires Linux OS
-    os.system(f"cat ~/repositories/DfToJdemetra/FirstLine.xml ~/repositories/DfToJdemetra/mainpart.xml > ./data/{out}.xml")

-    # Removes temp-files
-    os.system("rm -f ~/repositories/DfToJdemetra/FirstLine.xml ~/repositories/DfToJdemetra/mainpart.xml")

     return print(xml_data2)
 ```

-As you can see the file path in the os.system-calls are hard-coded.
-This will be improved shortly.
-In the meantime, just the write the correct path that you are using.

-Also, we assume that the first column in your data is date/period-column.
+OBS!
+The function assumes that the first column in your data is date/period-column.
 Thats the reason we drop this in the first line of the function.
 This will also be improved in the near future.

 3. Pass arguments to the function